Everest Three Passes Trek

 Includes

-• Airfare from Kathmandu- Lukla- Kathmandu including tax
+• Airfare from Kathmandu- Lukla- Kathmandu, including tax

 • Accommodation at Lodges/Teahouses during the Trek (Twin- Sharing)